hpirila/ESP32-Ruuvitag-Collector/README.md

 `timeZone="UTC-3"`

+Set value `true` to store measurements to microSD or SD card.

+`useSDCard=false"`

+Set value `true` if you are using ESP32CAM module.
+It has microSD card slot but also a flash LED for camera which is flashing everytime you write to microSD card.
+This setting improves the behaviour of flash LED.

+`moduleIsESP32Cam=false`

 ## Managing offline SPIF File System Storage and files
-When you reset ESP32 and it successfully connects to WiFi you have a possibility to enter menu from serial console by pressing any number key.
+When you reset ESP32 you have a possibility to enter menu from serial console by pressing any number key.
 Note that you have only 2 seconds time to do so.
 If you fail, just reset and try again.
 In menu you have various options to print and send files to Influx database.
 You can also delete files and format the entire SPIFFS.

 ## Compiling
 This software requires PlatformIO environment for compiling.
 Easiest way to get it is perhaps using Visual Studio Code and its PlatformIO add on.
 Use your favorite search engine to find out more on setting up PlatformIO.